sebelga/gstore-node/README.md

 <a name="modelSanitize"></a>
 ##### sanitize()

+This methods will clean and do basic formatting of an entity data.
+It is a good practice to call it on data coming from an untrusted source.
+Executing it will:

-With this method you can remove properties coming from an untrusted source that are defined as not *writable*.
+- remove properties that are marked as not *writable* in schemas
+- convert 'null' (string) values to null

 ```
 var userSchema = new Schema({